mreschka/fs20dimmer2mqtt/README.md

 ```
 ### Examples

-* Simple Example, local mqtt server, no auth, np retain, watchdog on:
+* Simple Example, local mqtt server, no auth, no retain, watchdog on:
 `/usr/bin/fs20dimmer2mqtt -c telnet --cul-host 192.168.4.30 -r -w 90`
 starts the deamon, connects to cuno via telnet at `192.168.4.30` and publishes at `fs20dimmer/status/#` of the local mqtt (port 1883)

-* Complex Example, local mqtt server, with auth:
+* Complex Example, local mqtt server, with auth, no retain, watchdog on:
 `/usr/bin/helios2mqtt -c telnet --cul-host  192.168.4.30 --cul-port 23 -m mqtt://192.168.4.10 -u f20dimmerMqtt -p seCRe7 -s -v warn -r -w 90 --fs20-map /home/smarthome/fs20-map.json`
 starts the deamon, connects to cuno via telnet at `192.168.4.30` with poert 23 and publishes at `fs20dimmer/status/#` of the mqtt server at `192.168.4.10` using the credentials above.
 Published will be json strings with additional infos.
 Will only print warning and errors.
 Uses a map fs20 devices to name using the definition in home of smarthome user.

 ### mqtt topics

 * `fs20dimmer/status/xxx`:
-fs20dimmer2mqtt pushes the current dimlevel of each received FS20 device to either fs20dimmer/status/deviceNameFromMApFile or to fs20dimmer/status/FS20/123400 if device does not have a map file.
+fs20dimmer2mqtt pushes the current dimlevel of each received FS20 device to either fs20dimmer/status/deviceNameFromMapFile or to fs20dimmer/status/FS20/123400 if device does not have a map file.
 You can choose using -s Option if you would like to simply have the value or a json string with more info like timestamp and explanation.

 * `fs20dimmer/get/xxx`:
 fs20dimmer2mqtt listens to get requests here.
 You can request status updates for specific devices here.
 The response will be published as status.